 5 All entries must be in English or have English subtitles , exceptions can be made for films that contain little or no dialogue.

-6 WDFF does not have a premiere requirement, however we welcome Irish and world premiers of films, please indicate on your submission form if it is an Irish or world premier.
+6 WDFF does not have a premiere requirement, however we welcome Irish and world premieres of films, please indicate on your submission form if it is an Irish or world premiere.

 7 All copyright material and music rights are the filmmakers responsibility no liability will be accepted by the festival organizers.